mouhsnimohamed/qzulu/src/pages/future-deployment/index.md

       reduce barriers and render it easier to consumer banking and financial services.
     image: /img/q-bank-qzulu-final.jpg
+  - title: Q-Fin
+    description: >-
+      The evolution of digital technologies during the past ten-to-fifteen years has accelerated rapidly, resulting in disintermediation in the provision of many financial services.
+Technologies such as blockchains, also known as distributed ledgers, have ushered in an era of digital finance that has promoted greater financial inclusion.
+Q-Fin represents a range of technology solutions that facilitate compliant digital finance, leading to greater access to the capital markets and expanded relationships with other financial industry participants.
+    image: /img/q-fin-qzulu-final.jpg
   - title: Q-Student
     description: >
       One of the many strengths of our Joint Venture involves the array of